TheRealAnonymous008/quartz/content/details/natural sciences/physics/mechanics/Kinds of Forces.md

   \vec{F}_\text{net} = \sum \vec{F}
   $$

+* The laws governing forces are valid under an inertial frame of reference.
+In a non-inertial frame of reference, we typically see **pseudo-forces** which require us to adjust for some form of translation or rotation over time.
+	* Einstein's hypothesis was that pseudo-forces cannot be distinguished from gravity since gravity has a spatial component to it, and we may simply be analyzing it with the wrong coordinate system.
+## Basic Examples

 * *The apparent weight of an object is the normal force*.
 The actual weight is the one calculated using mass and gravity.
 	* These two need not be the same as in the case of apparent weightlessness.
 In fact, we can explain this as a normal force felt when accelerating at $\vec{a}=-g$